 This is comprised with rambling more or less should there be questions on certain topics.
 I don't really expect anyone to care, but it is here just in case.
 I'm weird like that.

 I took art classes that were required in school.
 Therefore, the classes bored me, taught me nothing of interest in regards to techniques, most of the stuff I already knew and the lessons went down the drain for the most part.
 None of them were focused on anatomy, therefore I never learned.
 I started drawing when I was three and kept at it up to now.
 Therefore, my art is my "natural" style.
 Something tells me it will never change either - evolve maybe.

 Most things I draw are along the lines of experimental, so if it looks like that, it likely is.
 Due to that, my style of drawing seems to fluctuate.
-I have my own styles.
+(Particularly my fan art.)
+I have my own styles for original art.
 One is the detailed, in other words plenty of shading in pen.
-The other is semi-detailed, which would be when I cross-hatch or shade.
+The other is semi-detailed, which would be when I cross-hatch or shade with pencils.
 The regular would be the ones of simple lines.
 Freakishly simple are my doodles.
 Fan art meanwhile has even more differential categories.
-Due to that my gallery looks pretty
+Due to that my gallery looks pretty… inconsistent.

 What can be said?
 For one, I am adding in things I drew in my past and things more recent.
 That is a span from year 1999 to now.
-Secondly, my drawings reflect my mood and preferences at the time - and I am certainly a moody bastard), preferences and what I am trying to actually convey in the drawing at the time.
+Secondly, my drawings reflect my mood (and I am certainly a moody bastard), preferences and what I am trying to actually convey in the drawing at the time.